Loading...

 Increase Fiber Intake

-Incorporate light physical activity, like a short walk, after meals to help with glucose metabolism.
+Engage in light physical activity, such as a walk, after meals to help lower blood sugar levels naturally.

 healthspan-mbl